Hailed as one of the emerging great economies, India boasts some of the wealthiest people in the world.

 450 g potatoes, peeled and cut into roughly 1-2cm cubes

 1 onion, finely chopped

 2 red chillies, seeds in (deseed for a less hot version), chopped

 3 cloves garlic, peeled and roughly chopped

 juice of half a lemon

 1 tbsp ground nut oil

-1. Place the chilli and garlic into a mini chopper or a pestle and mortar and blend or pound to a rough paste.
+1. Place the chilli and garlic into a mini chopper or a pestle and mortar and blend or pound to a coarse paste.

 2. Heat the oil in a frying pan or skillet over a high heat.
 When hot, add the mustard seeds and the cumin seeds.
 The mustard seeds will start “popping” after about.
 30 seconds, at which point add the asafoetida.
 Stir and cook for a further 30 seconds then add the onions and reduce the heat to medium.

-2. Continue to cook and stir for 5 minutes, then add the water and stir to combine.
-Reduce the heat to low and cook for a further 5 minutes, stirring regularly, or until the potato is cooked and the water has disappeared.
+4. Continue to cook and stir for 5 minutes, then add the water and stir to combine.
+Bring to a simmer then reduce the heat a little to maintain a gentle simmer.
+Cook for around 15 more minutes or until the potato cubes are tender and the water has been absorbed or evaporated.
 Remove from the heat, squeeze the lemon juice over the top and scatter with the chopped coriander.
+Serve immediately.